-3.5 The CVaR is calculated as the Net Present Value of the expected loss for each individual hazard and combined for each available time-horizon and scenario.
+3.5 The CVaR is calculated as the Net Present Value of the change in expected loss for each individual hazard and combined for each available time-horizon and scenario.

-- 3.6 In addition to using MSCI climate risk assessments, LaSalle also conducts further flood analysis on every acquisition in the UK, conducting an independent flood risk assessment as part of the due-diligence process to better understand potential flood hazards present at the asset. - 3.7 In terms of assessing the impact on specific investments, subject to the specifics of the asset and its location, the following physical risk issues may be considered (together with assessment of actions and costs for mitigation/adaption):
+- 3.6 In addition to using climate risk assessments from a third-party provider, LaSalle also conducts further flood analysis on every acquisition in the UK, conducting an independent flood risk assessment as part of the due-diligence process to better understand potential flood hazards present at the asset. - 3.7 In terms of assessing the impact on specific investments, subject to the specifics of the asset and its location, the following physical risk issues may be considered (together with assessment of actions and costs for mitigation/adaption):